 - Enable Workspace ONE UEM auto discovery.

 - Map Workspace ONE UEM organization groups to domains in the Workspace ONE Access service.

-If neither of these two options are configured, Workspace ONE Intelligent Hub attempts to locate the user at the organization group where the REST API key is created.
-That is the Customer group.
+If neither of these two options are configured, the Workspace ONE Intelligent Hub app attempts to locate the user at the organization group where the REST API key is created.
+That group is the Customer group.